AnthonyWuZYW/Machine-Learning-Projects/README.md

 # Projects Summaries

-## Generative Model

-vae.py: The implementation of Variational Autoencoder and generation of sample images.

-gan.py: The implementation of Generative Adversarial Network and generation of sample images.

 ## Convolutional Neural Network

 cnn-vgg11.py: The implementation of VGG11 deep neural network architecture from scratch.
 The project also trains the model on the MNIST dataset with different epochs.
 Trained models are saved as .pth files.